 Intangible assets acquired separately are capitalised at cost and from a business combination are capitalised at fair value as at the date of acquisition.
 Following initial recognition, the cost model is applied to the class of intangible assets.

 The useful lives of these intangible assets are assessed to be either finite or indefinite.
-Where amortisation is charged on assets with finite lives, this expense is taken to the income statement through the 'amortisation expenses' line item. (ii) Impairment
+Where amortisation is charged on

+(ii) Impairment